 Sharp to the Tongue

-But it might not be your teeth that are hurting after you chip a tooth.
+If you’re wondering does a chipped tooth hurt?
+It might not be your teeth that are hurting after you chip a tooth.
 Your tongue might start hurting.
-There’s two main reasons why your tongue can hurt after a chipped tooth.
+There are two main reasons why your tongue can hurt after a chipped tooth.
 It might be that the tooth itself now has a sharp spot that the tongue keeps touching.
 Or it may be that your bite is off a little bit because of the chipped tooth or trauma to the jaw.

 Your mouth is a precision-engineered system that engages in millions of motions every year.
 To ensure proper function, your bite contacts have to be precise.
-A chip could alter the way your teeth teeth come together, and, therefore, the way you chew.
+A chip could alter the way your teeth come together, and, therefore, the way you chew.
+This may result in uneven wear of your teeth and even cause you to start grinding your teeth.

 Even more likely is that the same trauma that chipped your tooth could also have displaced your jaw joint.
-A minor displacement now can progress if you don’t get proper care.
+A minor displacement now can progress if you don’t get the proper care you need.
 The result may be TMJ, which can have many serious symptoms.

 Decay and Infection